-It is such a technology that is used almost used in all the companies using basic data and web operations.
+It is such a technology used almost in all companies using basic data and web operations.
 The opportunity of having a good salary is also evident from the uses and advantages offered by it.

-XML is a standard representation of web information which is supported by lots of generic tools and also it is a notation for hierarchically structured text.
-It is the encoding for upper-level-languages such as RDF for defining information about documents and for OWL to define ontologies.
+It is a standard representation of web information that is supported by lots of generic tools, and also it is a notation for hierarchically structured text.
+It is the encoding for upper-level languages such as RDF for defining information about documents and for OWL to define ontologies.
 It is also a fundamental building block of the Semantic Web initiative.

 This has been a guide to What is XML.
 Here we discuss the understanding, working, scope, skills, and advantages of XML.
 You can also go through our other suggested articles to learn more –